Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 ## Discovering themes

 The `discover_themes()` method allows you to identify recurring topics contained within a selection of PFD reports.

-Once summaries are available, you can instruct the LLM to identify a list of recurring themes.
-This method expects that the `summary` column has already been created by `summarise()` (see [Produce summaries of report text](summarising.md)).
+The method now creates the necessary summaries automatically, so you no longer need to call `summarise()` yourself first.
+If you want to inspect or customise the summaries independently, you can still run `summarise()` manually (see [Produce summaries of report text](summarising.md)).

 ```python